+The School of Nursing is committed to inclusive excellence and advancing health equity.
 Advancing health equity is a fundamental part of our mission, reflected throughout our curricula, social and educational events, resources, and services.
 Diversity, equity, and belonging are central to creating a transformative culture that ensures equitable access to respectful and meaningful engagement for all community members.

 Our tradition of integrated research and practice focuses on the needs of those whose health status or social condition leaves them vulnerable or places them at risk.
-Our collaborative innovations increase the diversity of participation in healthcare research, promote sharing of diverse interprofessional perspectives, provide tools to support those working with vulnerable populations, and enhance community engagement.
+Our collaborative innovations increase the diversity of participation in health care research, promote sharing of diverse interprofessional perspectives, provide tools to support those working with vulnerable populations, and enhance community engagement.

 Get Involved